 Login focuses on friendly, communal spaces that encourage spirited exchanges between its tenants from all walks of life.
 This translates into its characteristically minimalistic furnishings, providing a light, refreshing setting that’s perfect for both socialising and a spot of peace and quiet.
 Airy rooms and peace-inducing aesthetics draw people in, as does the small, tight-knit community of welcoming tenants.
 You can opt in and out of the communal events whenever you want, simply by nature of Login’s design and social approach.

-Login Apartment, various locations including Queenstown, Novena and Orchard Road.
+Login Apartment, multiple locations including Queenstown, Novena and Orchard Road

 ST Signature markets itself as a co-living hotel, with a greater focus on short-stay tenants compared to its counterparts.
 Its two facilities in Tanjong Pagar and Chinatown feature a range of communal spaces to mingle and uniquely offers a ‘Signature Xperience’ app that guides you through the check-in process digitally.
 The app also has a range of discounts on lifestyle and tourism activities by its partners, but the best part is that it serves as a chat platform for the ST community of guests and hosts – this means you can meet new friends and set up spontaneous trips to the bar.

-ST Signature, various locations including Tanjong Pagar and Chinatown.
+ST Signature, multiple locations including Tanjong Pagar and Chinatown

 Dream of living right in the middle of the shopping district?
 CP Residences has branched out to include multiple rooms across various high-profile buildings, but its flagship rooms are still the ones at Centrepoint Apartment on Orchard Road – these let you immerse yourself completely in the heart of the city.
 Its co-working space, 10 desks at Cuppage Plaza, is free for residents to access.
 Located opposite the apartments, it’s just enough distance from the bed to really get some work done – who says you can’t eat, shop, work and party all in one day?

-CP Residences, various locations including The Centrepoint, Marina Bay Sands and Resorts World Sentosa.
+CP Residences, multiple locations including The Centrepoint, Marina Bay Sands and Resorts World Sentosa

 This locally-run serviced residence brand has launched luxury co-living spaces at its heritage shophouses in Singapore.
 If you love immersing yourself in local culture and you’re one to photograph quaint architectural structures, this could be the perfect residence for you.